 Several projects in Minneapolis have gone through early environmental review processes and have a locally preferred alternative identified.
 The extents of these corridors are extended below in cases, reflecting the vision of increasing high frequency transit to more people throughout the city.

-&lt;sup>46 Development Trends Along Transit: Regional growth near high frequency transit in the Twin Cities, 2019.
+56 Development Trends Along Transit: Regional growth near high frequency transit in the Twin Cities, 2019.